 ΔT ⇒ increase in temperature / decrease in temperature

-Matter in nature (including within the human body) is rarely encountered as a pure substance.
+In nature (including within the human body), matter is rarely encountered as a pure substance.
 Substances bind together and depending on the bond, they exhibit different features.
 Substance mixtures, such as cholesterol or calcium phosphate deposition, are responsible for the increase in flow resistance of the blood, and thus for arteriosclerosis.

-Just as much as they are harmful, however, substance mixtures may also be very helpful, such as when vital iron is formed, stored and released as needed in the liver in the form of ferritin crystals.
+Just as much as they are harmful, however, substance mixtures may also be very helpful.
+Such is the case when vital iron is formed, stored and released as needed in the liver in the form of ferritin crystals.

 The mole fraction is the amount-of-substance fraction and is based on the number of moles in a gas or liquid mixture.